Technigo/project-design-handoff-vite/README.md

 3) The footer has also give me issues, trying to use grid box to aline the items as specified
 4) At this stage all language functionality is in the program and it is tested with a button at the bottom, I need to link this button to the rest of the components and fill out the .json files.
 I have started with the "About Us" section and once the button is working I will do the rest.

-What tools and techniques you used to solve it: I used React Router (Route, Routes, Link, NavLink) and ????? to handle language translation.
+What tools and techniques you used to solve it: I used React Router (Route, Routes, Link, NavLink) and i18next to handle language translation.

 What technologies did you use?: HTML5, CSS3, React, React Router, with Editor: VS Code

-If you had more time, what would be next?: I would have loved more time with the designer and a more complete design, but value the experience as this will no doubt happen in the real world.
+If you had more time, what would be next?: I would have loved more time with the designer and a more complete (and more simple!) design.
+I do value the experience as this will no doubt happen in the real world.
 The designer made some difficult design choices that I found very hard to acheive as the developer.

 ### View it live